dmeyersnmt/PrateoWindow/README.md

 This project targets the .NET Framework 4.8

 ## LINQ
-In order to replicate the functionality of SQL without have to initiate a SQL server instance this project uses the LINQ functionality of the .NET environment.
+In order to replicate the functionality of SQL without having to initiate a SQL server instance, this project uses the LINQ functionality of the .NET environment.
 Specifically a collection of data points is grouped by each instance of that data point.
-It is this functionality that allows the program to produce a frequency chart
+It is this functionality that allows the program to organize data in order to produce a frequency chart.

 ## Build
 Building the application will result in 5 files in the bin\Release folder: